Skip to content

 coninc Respondents' family income 1415 11.23 53688.98 44151.37

-The overall variable label mean among GSS respondents is [mean], while the variable label mean with a sampling method is [mean].
+The overall [[variable label]] mean among GSS respondents is mean, while the variable label mean with a sampling method name is mean.

-In this case since the mean variable label differ by more than 3,000 dollars, we can conclude that these mean variable label are substantially different.
+In this case since the mean variable label differ by more than threshold, we can conclude that these mean variable label are substantially different.

 OR

-In this case since the variable label do not differ by more than 3,000 dollars, we can conclude that these variable label are not substantially different.
+In this case since the variable label do not differ by more than threshold, we can conclude that these mean variable label are not substantially different.

 • In simple random sampling, each individual has an equal probability of selection, without considering any other criteria.
 If the sample frame is know, we can: